tangentsoft/pidp8i/doc/uwfocal-manual.md

 **Formatter's Note**

 This document is based on the [OCR'd text][ocr] of the [scanned U/W FOCAL Manual V4E from October 1978][scan].
 The following edits have been made to the original text as presented here:

 1. Fixed some grammar, OCR, and heading nesting level errors.
 Some new errors have doubtless been added in this process.
 [Bug reports][tkt] and [patches][hack] are welcome.

-2. "PDP8" and "PDP/8" stylized as "PDP-8", and "Binary loader" changed
+2. "PDP8" and "PDP/8" are stylized as "PDP-8", and "Binary loader"
-    to "BIN loader" to match DEC documentation.
+    changed to "BIN loader" to match DEC documentation.

 3. Asterisk-marked page notes are now numbered end-notes.